RosettaCommons/documentation/application_documentation/membrane_proteins/RosettaMP-KeyElements-MembraneRsd.md

 The MembraneResidue is connected to the pose by a jump in the FoldTree, anchored at the first residue of the protein, but written out into the PDB file as the last residue after the protein (HETATOM record of MEM).
 Depending on where the root of the FoldTree is, either the membrane or the protein is flexible or fixed: (1) If the MembraneResidue is at the root of the FoldTree, it remains fixed while the protein moves flexibly in this coordinate system.
 (2) If one of the protein residues is at the root of the FoldTree, the MembraneResidue (and therefore the membrane) moves flexibly in the coordinate system of the pose.

-## Code and documentation

-The membrane residue is implemented as a ResidueType.
-For more information, look in `core/conformation/Residue.hh`

 ## Flags